ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 Congratulations!
 You have made it!

 You may wish to temporarily shutdown your MicroStack installation when not in use without un-installing it.
-In order to do it run:
+In order to do so, use the following command:

 ```bash
 sudo snap disable microstack
 ```

-To re-enable it run:
+To re-enable it, use the following command:

 ```bash
 sudo snap enable microstack